Codecademy/docs/content/php/concepts/arrays/arrays.md

 ---
 Title: 'Arrays'
-Description: 'An array is a variable that can hold more than one value.'
+Description: 'In PHP, an array is an ordered map that can hold more than one value.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'